chanpory/Coffee-Break-HTML-CSS/README.md

 Welcome to You Can Do It: HTML and CSS.

 This project has exercises for a beginning HTML and CSS class.
-The goal is to build a curriculum with exercises to make learning HTML and CSS easy and fun.
+The goal is to build a curriculum with hands-on exercises to make learning HTML/CSS easy and fun.
 Our hope is to also incorporate the teaching of typographic principles alongside HTML/CSS.
 So a more appropriate class name in the future might be You Can Do It: Typography and Front-End Development

 This is a work in progress.
+Things will be ugly.
+Things will change.
+Things might explode.
+Don't worry.

 HTML
 ====